ReverseScale/AutoBuildScript/README.md

 [EN](https://github.com/ReverseScale/AutoBuildScript) | [中文](https://github.com/ReverseScale/AutoBuildScript/blob/master/README_zh.md)

-I remember before the start-up company, the task of heavy development, before the test often overtime to 12 o'clock in the evening, even if the bug is completed, have to wait for half an hour watching Xcode unhurried package completed the test platform to send mail to ease home .
-In view of this painful experience, the use of leisure time engaged in the implementation of automatic packaging script, organize methods and adapt to Xcode after 8.2 version.
+## 🤪 Story background
-Three-step configuration, eliminate pollution, his party orders automatically upload.
+I remember about two years ago, at the startup company, the development task was heavy.
+I often worked overtime until 12 o'clock in the evening before the test.
+Even if the bug was finished, I would have to watch Xcode unhurriedly spend more than half an hour to complete the package and upload it.
+Test platform, sent an email to get home with peace of mind.
+In view of this painful experience, I used the leisure time to engage in an automatic packaging script.
+Later, I was equipped with Jenkins, and I lived a life without shame.
+(Applies to Xcode 8.2 and later)

 ![image](http://og1yl0w9z.bkt.clouddn.com/17-6-30/64620117.jpg)